slackapi/hubot-slack/docs/_pages/basic_usage.md

 };
 ```

-When using `robot.react` as shown above, the `res.message` value is of type `ReactionMessage`.
+When using `robot.hearReaction` as shown above, the `res.message` value is of type `ReactionMessage`.
 In addition to the normal
 message properties, this type has a few really helpful properties you might want to use in your script:

 *  `type`: This is either `"added"` or `"removed"`, depending on whether, you guessed it, the reaction was added or